Indigenous Women

 The Murder of Ada Elaine Brown

 In 2001, Ada Elaine Brown was a 41-year-old mother of two, living in Prince George, British Columbia, and was a member of the Tahltan First Nations.
-Ada had come from a big family and was the youngest of eight siblings and was known as the life of her family.
+Ada came from a big family and was the youngest of eight siblings.
+She was known as the life of her family.

-On April 9, Ada's lifeless body was found in a hotel room.
-Within hours of her death, police determined Ada had died of natural causes.
-This was determined without a criminal investigation or autopsy being done.
+On April 9, Ada’s lifeless body was found in a hotel room.
+Within hours of her death, police determined that Ada had died of natural causes.
+This conclusion was reached without a criminal investigation or autopsy.

-When Ada's body was brought home for her funeral, her family barely recognized her.
-She had been badly beaten, and had bruises on her face and two black eyes.
-This left many questions for the family as to how her death was determined to be of natural causes, and how police were so quick to label it that.
+When Ada’s body was brought home for her funeral, her family barely recognized her.
+She had been badly beaten and had bruises on her face and two black eyes.
+This left many questions for the family about how her death was determined to be from natural causes and how the police were so quick to label it as such.

 She had been beaten so badly we barely recognized her.